Lawreros/Ross_Vault/Source/Math/direct sum.md

 Suppose $U$ and $W$ are subspaces of $V$.
 Then $U+W$ is a direct sum if and only if $U \bigcap W = \{0\}$

 ###### Properties:
-- [[Sum of subspaces]] are analogous to unions of subsets.
+- [[sum of subspaces]] are analogous to unions of subsets.
 Similarly, direct sums of subspaces are analogous to disjoint unions of subsets.
 - No two subspaces of a vector space can be disjoint, because both contain 0

 ###### Additional Thoughts: